VincentKetelaars/rss-torrent-reader/README.md

 ### TODO

 - Handlers that directly interact with Bittorrent programs to start downloads.
-- Handlers for other communication methods than email.
+- Handlers for other communication methods than email
-- Filter torrents on language indicators

 ### INSTALL